COMHIS/MARCdata/README.md

 ## Usage

-Input files should be placed in folder 'data'.
+Input files (XML) should be placed in folder 'data'.
 Output goes there as well.

+For instance for Fennica, see ~/data/fennica/raw/fennica_*.xml.gz

+Note that the XML files should be uncompressed before parsing!

 ### ESTC